jamieberrier/puppy_love_frontend/resources/notes.md

 - keep active hearts when rendering all posts after filter
 - hide api client key and secret
 - display thank you alert after rendering new post
+- reuse modal code
+- use modal for new post errors
+- refactor fetchAdoptableDogs to post instance method
+- refactor renderAdoptableDog to post instance method

 ### PETFINDER API
 #### DOG END POINT